 Alexander Graham Bell moved to Canada in 1870.
-In 1872, he moved to Boston, where he opened a school for teachers of the deaf.
+In 1872, he moved to Boston, where he opened a school for teachers of deaf people.
 He is credited with inventing the first working telephone in 1876 and later founded the Bell Telephone Company in 1877.

 Bell's early experiments included ways to improve and use telegraphy, flying machines, and hydrofoils.
 His talent led to 18 patents for his inventions and work in communications.

 The telegraph was a rather new concept in the 1870s.
-It conveyed messages through a system of electrical sounds that were then decoded and translated in words.
+It conveyed messages through electrical sounds that were decoded and translated into words.
 To send or receive one of these messages, you had to go to the telegraph office, where only one message could be sent at a time.

-In 1871, Bell started working on the harmonic telegraph, which was a device that allowed multiple messages to be transmitted over a wire at the same time.
+In 1871, Bell started working on the harmonic telegraph, a device that simultaneously allowed multiple messages to be transmitted over a wire.
 However, his problem-solver attitude led him to wonder if voices could be transmitted over wires as well.

 With the help of his assistant, Mr. Watson, Bell devised a simple receiver that could turn electricity into sound.
-There were other scientists working on the same technology, but Alexander was the first to rush to the patent office to secure his rights over the invention.
+Other scientists were working on the same technology, but Alexander was the first to rush to the patent office to secure his rights over the invention.

-Watch the BBC Earth Lab video below to better understand how these first telephones worked.
+Watch the video below to understand better how these first telephones worked.